Where to Stay in Alicante 2023 – 8 Best Areas

 Where to stay in Alicante?

-Alicante is a safe city for tourisy, but as in any tourist city, you will be at risk for petty crimes such as bag snatching and pickpocketing.
-It is recommended to avoid walking around dark or empty streets alone at night as there is a risk of mugging, however, this risk is not any more significant than it would be in another big city.
+Alicante is a safe city for tourisy, but as in any tourist city, there are petty crimes such as bag snatching and pickpocketing.
+It is recommended to practice common sense, be aware of your surrounding, and avoid walking around dark alone at night.

 💎 Best luxury hotel:Hospes Amérigo